Frequently Asked Questions

 Q: Does completing the King Center predoc program guarantee admission to a Stanford PhD program?

 A: No. Predocs may apply to graduate programs at any institution.
-The King Center predoc program is not connected to graduate admissions at Stanford or at other institutions.
+The King Center predoc program is not connected to graduate admissions at Stanford or any other institutions.

 Q: Can I join the King Center predoc program remotely?